Suraj2930/Using-8051-micrcontrollers/README.md

 <img align = "right" width="150" height="100" src="./Docs/Cover.jpg">

 ----
-Welcome to my GitHub repository dedicated to building innovative and practical projects using the **89s52 microcontroller**!
-From the 8051 family.
+Welcome to my GitHub repository dedicated to building innovative and practical projects using the **89s52 microcontroller** from the 8051 family.
 This collection of projects is designed to help both beginners and enthusiasts explore the capabilities of this popular microcontroller and dive into real-world embedded systems development.

 ----